redhat-cop/cloud.vmware_ops/roles/provision_virtual_esxi/README.md

 ### VM Options

-- **provision_virtual_esxi_vm_names**:
+- **provision_virtual_esxi_vms**:
-  - list(str), A list of names corresponding to esxi hosts you want to manage.
+  - list(dict), A list of dictionaries describing the esxi hosts you want to manage.
 If no VM exists with the name, a new VM will be created.
 VMs are created in booted to save time.
+  - **Members**
+    - name - str, The name of the VM that you want to manage.
+Required
+    - networks - list(dict), The network definition specific to this VM.
+If undefined, the value from `provision_virtual_esxi_networks` is used.
+    - disks - list(dict), The disk definition specific to this VM.
+If undefined, the value from `provision_virtual_esxi_disks` is used.
+    - memory_mb - int, The memory definition specific to this VM.
+If undefined, the value from `provision_virtual_esxi_memory_mb` is used.
+    - cpus - int, The cpu definition specific to this VM.
+If undefined, the value from `provision_virtual_esxi_cpus` is used.

 - **provision_virtual_esxi_datastore_iso_path**:
   - str, The datastore path to the ESXi ISO file that new VMs should use to boot.
 For example, a file in the folder ISO on datastore1 might have the path `[datastore1] ISO\my_esxi_8.iso`

 - **provision_virtual_esxi_networks**:
   - list(dict), A list of dictionaries describing the network device configs for this VM.
 Required.
 You may need to enable promiscuous mode and allow forged transmits on the upstream port group/vSwitch to have a working network downstream.
 See https://docs.ansible.com/ansible/latest/collections/community/vmware/vmware_guest_module.html#parameter-networks
+  - Default is a DHCP vmxnet3 NIC on 'VM Network'

 - **provision_virtual_esxi_disks**:
   - list(dict), A list of dictionaries describing the disk device configs for this VM.
 See https://docs.ansible.com/ansible/latest/collections/community/vmware/vmware_guest_module.html#parameter-disk
+  - Default is a thin provisioned 100 GB disk

 - **provision_virtual_esxi_memory_mb**:
   - int, The amount of memory to assign to this VM.
-For example, 18000
+  - Default is 18000

 - **provision_virtual_esxi_cpus**:
   - int, The number of vCPUs to assign to this VM.
-For example, 4
+  - Default is 4

 ## Dependencies